 - 5.1.
 The Council's investments for Treasury Management purposes seek to manage fluctuations in cash-flow.
-Treasury investments can be called on at short-notice and in the main are held in Money Market Funds or short-term fixed term deposits.
+Treasury investments can be called on at short-notice and in the main are held in Money Market Funds or short-term fixed rate/fixed term deposits.
 These are low-risk investments and give higher rates of interest compared to leaving balances in the Council's bank account.
-The long-term treasury investment held by the Council is in the CCLA property fund. - 5.2.
+The long-term treasury investments held by the Council are in the CCLA property fund. - 5.2.
 The level of investments fluctuates throughout the year dependent on cash balances.
-The balance of treasury investments was £52.918m at the end of December 2023 (per Table

-6 in Appendix 1).
-The average interest was 5.29% and the average weighted rate of return 3.34%.
+The balance of treasury investments was £38.636m at the end of December 2024 (per Table 6 in Appendix 1).
+The average interest rate (simple average interest rate earned on all investments to 31st December 2024) was 4.365% and the average weighted rate of return (weighing the simple average interest rates based on the principal invested) was 5.179%.

 - 5.3.
 The Council can legally invest in the following funds and instruments: - Fixed Term Deposits (Government, public sector bodies, Banks and Building Societies) - Callable deposits (Banks and Building Societies) - Money Market Funds - Certificates of Deposit (tradable term deposits) - Governments Gilts and Treasury Bills - Corporate Bonds - Derivatives (where used for risk management) - 5.4.
-The Department for Levelling Up, Housing and Communities (DLUHC) published updated guidance on investments in February 2018.
+The Ministry of Housing, Communities, and Local Government (MHCLG) (formerly known as Department for Levelling Up, Housing and Communities (DLUHC)) published updated guidance on investments in February 2018.
 The previous edition covered treasury investments only, but the latest edition focuses on non-treasury investments.
 These are commercial investments such as the purchase of investment properties, investments in subsidiaries or investments for service objectives including regeneration. - 5.5.
 The revised PWLB borrowing terms announced in November 2020, prevent Local Authorities from borrowing from the PWLB for any purpose should their ongoing Capital Programme contain commercial schemes that are primarily investments to generate a financial yield.
 Consequently, Policy Committee approved the removal of the Capital budget for the Purchase of Commercial Property from its Capital Programme at its meeting in December 2020.